 The Bulls continue to show conviction, with lots of new all time highs being delivered most days this past week.
 We identify the stronger sectors and stocks, and changes since last week.
-We also explore and show examples of how some charts can give misleading impressions.
+A Bonus study: we explore and show examples of how some charts can give misleading impressions.
 Valuable chart study tips and examples help the trader determine their own objective impressions of what the market is doing and may be more likely to see next.

 Large volume and breadth start out 2018 with a bang.
 We see both the Nasdaq and S&P deliver 4-day action not seen since the US election in Nov 2016.
 In addition to very low volatility and lots of new all time highs, we see increasing breadth with nearly all sectors but the small cap stocks this week.
 Let's explore the charts to see what we can learn from the behavior in the markets this week.